microsoft/playwright/docs/src/browsers.md

 ## WebKit

 Playwright's WebKit version matches the recent WebKit trunk build, before it is used in Apple Safari and other WebKit-based browsers.
 This gives a lot of lead time to react on the potential browser update issues.
-We are also working on a dedicated support for builds that would match Apple Safari Technology Preview.

 ## Google Chrome & Microsoft Edge